David Shrigley: Work

 Shrigley also undertook a residency at Auckland's Two Rooms in 2015, during which he painted for the first time since his graduation from The Glasgow School of Art in 1991.
 He said that the residency presented ‘an opportunity to explore a different medium and explore what you can do with “that” versus what you do with “this”.'

 Shrigley's sculpture Really Good was installed on Trafalgar Square's Fourth plinth between September 2016 and March 2018.
 He was granted £130,000 by the London mayor's office to make the work.
 Shrigley has said "I don't think I'll ever get to do anything that meant more to me".

 In 2019, he designed the yellow and red card of the AS Velasca.

 Shrigley was appointed Officer of the Order of the British Empire (OBE) in the 2020 New Year Honours for services to visual arts.

+In October 2024, Shrigley proposed expanding STEM subjects to include the arts, in response to the significant decline in the number of arts students in England.
+He argued that the current focus on mathematics and sciences stifles children's creativity and suggested changing the acronym STEM to STEAM to better reflect the importance of the arts in a well-rounded education.
+As part of his response to this issue, Shrigley installed a new work titled Mantis Muse at his former college in Oadby — a massive sculpture of a praying mantis.

+In November 2024, Birmingham City University responded to Shrigley’s call.
+The university announced the development of the UK’s first Ofqual-recognised primary STEAM teaching qualification, created in collaboration with its arts, design, and media faculty.
+The new qualification equips primary school teachers with advanced skills in computer-aided design, 3D printing, and robotics while emphasizing design thinking and creative problem-solving.